aionic-org/aionic-core/README.md

 NOTE: You can also use [npm](https://www.npmjs.com/).

 ## User Guide

 In progress.

 ## Philosophy

-> Our focus is on simplifying the workflow for agile teams in an open way.
+> Our focus is on simplifying and accelerating the workflow for agile teams in the open source way.

 We try to help other people / companies realizing their ideas by offering highly maintainable project management softwares that everybody can **adjust as desired**.

 ## Community

 - [Author](https://github.com/larswaechter)
 - [Website](https://aionic-apps.com)
 - [GitHub](https://github.com/Aionic-Apps)
 - [Twitter](https://twitter.com/AionicApps)

 ## License

 Aionic Core is released under [MIT](https://github.com/Aionic-Apps/aionic-core/blob/master/LICENSE) license.